The Rucks Group

 The Rucks Group is different from many other evaluation entities because we are able to marry together high levels of technical expertise with an accessible personable approach.

-Because of our uniqueness, over the past eight years we have grown from working primarily within Dayton (Ohio) to touching projects through the east, mid-west, and southern quadrants of the US.
+Because of our uniqueness, over the past ten plus years we have grown from working primarily within Dayton (Ohio) to touching projects through the east, mid-west, and southern quadrants of the US.

 While we are a research and consulting firm that gathers, analyzes, and interprets data to enable our clients to measure the impact of their work, our mission is to maximize the return of resources invested in initiatives, and our vision is improved decision-making through data and thoughtful analysis.

 Here are a few examples of industries that we excel in.
 This is merely a small example of the variety of project types that we have worked on over the past several years.